Top 10 Coaching Frameworks To Make Your Program Powerful

 The FUEL coaching model

-The FUEL coaching model is designed to achieve behavioral changes that will achieve the desired results.
+The FUEL coaching model is designed to achieve behavioral changes to bring the desired results.
 It is highly conversational and aims for long-term behavioral patterns changes.

 Let’s take a look at the main elements of the FUEL coaching model:

-• Frame the Conversation - the focus should be on the creation of a safe atmosphere where both the client and the coach feel comfortable.
+• Frame the Conversation - the focus should be on creating a safe atmosphere where the client and the coach feel comfortable.
 Then during this stage, the purpose of the conversation should be clarified.
-It is, in a sense, establishing an agreement/contract as in CLEAR coaching.
+It is, in a sense, establishing an agreement/contract, as in CLEAR coaching.

-• Explore the Desired State - find out what coachee wants, what habits they would like to implement what their desired state is
+• Explore the Desired State - find out what the coachee wants, what habits they would like to implement, what their desired state is

-• Layout a Successful Plan - after discussing every point, it is vital to come up with a plan that will help to achieve the desired state.
+• Layout a Successful Plan - after discussing every point, it is vital to develop a plan that will help achieve the desired state.

-As in any other coaching model, during FUEL coaching, it is vital to provide thorough feedback on performance & progress, as well as motivate & guide the coachee thoroughly.
+As in any other coaching model, during FUEL coaching, it is vital to provide thorough feedback on performance & progress and motivate & guide the coachee thoroughly.

 The WOOP coaching model